The jackpot has reached a new record high of $868 million, the largest in the game's history, with a cash option of $494 million.

-The best thing a winner can do is stay anonymous, financial adviser and CPA Kurt Panouses, who helped a Florida couple that won a portion of the largest jackpot ever, said.
+The best thing a winner can do is lay low and remain anonymous for as long as possible, financial adviser and certified public accountant Kurt Panouses, who helped a Florida couple that won a portion of the largest jackpot ever, told ABC News earlier this year.

-"The initial concern of the ticket is probably the most important part of the planning aspect," Panouses told ABC News.
+"The initial concern of the ticket is probably the most important part of the planning aspect," Panouses said.
 "What the individual should do is protect the ticket, keep it safe, put it in a safe place, but do not sign the back of the ticket."

 "Whoever signs the back of the ticket is the individual that has to claim the ticket and the proceeds," Panouses explained.